bitnami/charts/bitnami/grafana-loki/README.md

 ## Upgrading

+### To 4.7.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 4.0.0

 This major bumps the Grafana Loki version to its newest major, 3.x.x.
 This version includes a new storage schema, among other features like structured metadata support.
 These changes could potentially break your deployments.
 Please refer to the official [release notes](https://grafana.com/docs/loki/latest/release-notes/v3-0/) and documentation website for further details.